Burien, Washington: Government and infrastructure

 Burien contracts with the King County Sheriff's Office for police services.
 Deputies assigned to Burien wear city uniforms and drive patrol cars marked with the city logo.
 According to the Chief of Police, there are currently 43 patrol officers, detectives, support personnel and a chief assigned full-time to the city.

 Education

 Burien is served by the Highline School District.
-High schools in Burien include Highline High School, Big Picture, CHOICE Academy, and the Puget Sound Skills Center,.John F. Kennedy Catholic High School is located in Burien.
+High schools in Burien include Highline High School, Big Picture, CHOICE Academy, and the Puget Sound Skills Center.
+There are also many different middle schools in Burien, with St.Francis being a notable private school.John F. Kennedy Catholic High School is located in Burien.

 In 1997 the city was subject to international media attention when Shorewood Elementary School teacher Mary Kay Letourneau raped one of her sixth grade students and became pregnant with his child.
 She was initially sentenced to six months imprisonment for her crimes, but having resumed raping her victim upon her release she triggered a seven year and five month prison sentence.